nest/nest-simulator/doc/nest-3/nest3_overview.rst

 -  Iteration
 -  Slicing
 -  Indexing
--  Conversion to and from lists >> EXAMPLE ?
+-  Conversion to and from lists
 -  Concatenation of two non-overlapping ``GIDCollection``\ s
--  Testing whether one ``GIDCollection`` is equal to another (contains the same GIDs) EXAMPLE?
+-  Testing whether one ``GIDCollection`` is equal to another (contains the same GIDs)
--  Testing of membership EXAMPLE?
+-  Testing of membership
 -  :ref:`get_param` parameters
 -  :ref:`set_param` parameters
 -  :ref:`Parametrization <param_ex>`  with spatial, random, distributions, math, and logic parameters